Traveling to Cabo San Lucas | Where to Stay + What to Eat

 Homestays in Cabo San Lucas

-Cabo San Lucas has plenty of homestay opportunities.
-Renting a home gives you the best of both worlds with accommodations, useful amenities and a kitchen.
-Even if you don’t like cooking on vacation, it’s very convenient to have a kitchen available.
+Renting a home in Cabo San Lucas gives you the best of both worlds with accommodations, a kitchen and other useful amenities.
+Even if you don’t like cooking on vacation, it’s very convenient to have a access to a refrigerator and microwave.

-VRBO – Vacation Rentals by Owner – has a big variety of properties to choose from and they operate the same in Mexico as in the U.S. Use the map below to see some homestay options as well as other hotel options.
+VRBO – Vacation Rentals by Owner, has the best selection of properties to choose from and they operate the same in Mexico as in the U.S. You can use the map below to see some home options as well as other accommodations.

 Where to Eat in Cabo San Lucas

 Tacos Gardenias are the tacos by which I judge all other tacos now.
-The fish tacos and the breaded shrimp tacos were the tastiest that I’ve had in Baja Sur.
-Plus they’re served with lots of of salsas and toppings.
-The restaurant also has other Mexican dishes, ceviche and a ginormous shrimp cocktail.
+The fish tacos and the breaded shrimp tacos are the absolute best tacos I’ve had in Baja Sur.
+Served with lots of of salsas and fresh toppings, you can taste the love put The restaurant also has other Mexican dishes, ceviche and a ginormous shrimp cocktail.

-The Crazy Lobster is another good solid option for seafood and typical food in Cabo San Lucas.
+The Crazy Lobster is another solid choice for seafood and Mexican food in Cabo San Lucas.
 It’s not fancy but has good prices and a darn good michelada.
-They are open all day serving breakfast, lunch and dinner.
-If you are looking for something besides seafood when visiting Cabo San Lucas, then according to the reviews, the steaks are really good too.
+They are open all day and serve breakfast, lunch and dinner.

-For a casual dining experience – but nice enough for a special occasion – La Galeria, in the marina is just the place.
-Like many other restaurants in Cabo San Lucas, their specialty is their fresh seafood.
-Outdoor seating along the waterfront and live mariachi music makes it an unforgettable Baja experience.
+La Galeria, in the marina is a casual dining dining experience but at the same time nice enough for a special occasion.
+Like many other restaurants in Cabo San Lucas, the specialty is their seafood dishes.
+The outdoor seating along the waterfront and live mariachi music makes it an unforgettable Baja experience.

-Pan de Bacco serves homemade pasta and Italian food in Cabo San Lucas.
-Their lasagna and homemade bread was a welcome change from the seafood.
-And the wood fire pizzas look delicious.
+Pan de Bacco serves Italian food and homemade pasta in Cabo San Lucas.
+It’s perfect when you’re not in the mood for seafood or Mexican food.
+Their lasagna and homemade bread and the wood fire pizzas are delicious.

 Bar Esquina is located in the Bahia Cabo Hotel.
-It’s an inviting restaurant space featuring a fun bar area offering Mezcal and Tequila tastings.
-The dinner menu includes everything from charcuterie boards to fresh seafood.
+It’s an inviting restaurant space featuring a lively bar area offering Mezcal and Tequila tastings and dinner menus including everything from charcuterie boards to fresh seafood.
 There’s also a pool side menu that includes fresh sushi and pizza.

 One of the most lively Cabo San Lucas beach clubs is Mango Deck on Medano Beach.
 The club is open seven days a week, bright and early at 8am.
 They actually have a really great breakfast during the week and on Sunday, from 8am to 1pm, they offer an all you can eat brunch menu.